perarnau/ggen/README.markdown

 # GGen : a graph generator #

 GGen is a DAG (Directed Acyclic Graph) generation library and command line client.

-This tool was designed to help scheduling researchers with the simulation of their algorithms.
-It provides a collection of classical workflow generation methods, algorithms to annotate and analyse the generated graph.
+This tool was designed to help Operation Research (Scheduling) researchers with the simulation of their algorithms.
+It provides a collection of classical workload generation methods, algorithms to annotate and analyse the generated graph.

 GGen use internally the [Igraph][igraph] and [GNU Scientific Library][gsl] libraries for its data structures and random number generators.